Galaxy S20 FE: Your ultimate guide | CNN Underscored

 Samsung has had a busy 2020, dropping new phones again, and again, and again.
 The Galaxy S20 family debuted in February, the Note 20 came in August and the Z Fold 2 launched earlier in September.
-And now Samsung is introducing yet another: the Galaxy S20 Fan Edition, 6.5-inch smartphone with pretty solid specs all around.
+And now Samsung is introducing yet another: the Galaxy S20 Fan Edition, a 6.5-inch smartphone with pretty solid specs all around.

 The phone is up for preorder now, with shipments slated for October 2.

 At $699, it’s the new entry point to the Galaxy S20 family.
 The S20 FE comes in six colors: Cloud Red, Cloud Orange, Cloud Lavender, Cloud Mint, Cloud Navy and Cloud White.
-The phone won’t feature a metal and glass design all around, instead getting a metal frame with a polycarbonate backside.
-We don’t expect this to be a deal breaker and it’s similar to the build of the standard Note 20, but just $300 less.
+The phone won’t feature a metal-and-glass design all around; instead, it gets a metal frame with a polycarbonate backside.
+We don’t expect this to be a deal breaker, and it’s similar to the build of the standard Note 20 but just $300 less.

 Here’s everything the Galaxy S20 Fan Edition offers.